pointyfar/pointybubl/README.md

 ### Configure menus for navbar

-This theme takes advantage of Hugo's Section Menus for Lazy Bloggers documented here: https://gohugo.io/templates/menu-templates/#section-menu-for-lazy-bloggers
+You can take advantage of Hugo's Section Menus for Lazy Bloggers documented here: https://gohugo.io/templates/menu-templates/#section-menu-for-lazy-bloggers

 You would only need to set `sectionPagesMenu= "main"` in your `config.toml` file.